UCR-Senior-Design/course-project-dvl/README.md

 ## Description

 Resume 322 is a resume builder, a web application that uses Markdown and CSS to create a resume.
-Users can export their finished resumes in multiple formats including PDF or HTML.
+Users can export their finished resumes in PDF.
 Resume 322 is important because of how much of a struggle it is to format a resume through a normal word processor.
 The ability to be familiar with Markdown is better as it gives users more control.

 ## Getting Started